SkillbookTry free skill

 • Polished output examples for business and personal workflows

-• Install formats for Claude, ChatGPT, and Claude Code
+• Install formats for ChatGPT, Claude, and Claude Code

 • Future Pro batches included for founding customers